-In the case of the muon collider, concepts and preliminary specifications exist for each of the required subsystems of the collider complex.
+In the case of the muon collider, concepts and preliminary specifications exist for each of the required sub-systems of the collider complex.
 That complex would be most readily built on an existing proton accelerator complex.
 Fermilab in the US emerges as a premier candidate for such a facility (section 6.6.2).
-A muon collider baseline design that will support a detailed cost estimate is in preparation.
-Significant system R&D-for example, developing the prototype cryomodules that integrate the high-field magnets and radio-frequency accelerating cavities for the muon cooling system-along with engineering design work before the end of the decade would produce a fully costed conceptual design for a demonstrator facility, which a future panel can consider for construction.
+A muon collider baseline design, that will support a detailed cost estimate, is in preparation.
+Significant system R&D towards this design includes developing the prototype cryomodules that integrate the high field magnets and radiofrequency accelerating cavities for the muon cooling system.
+This R&D along with engineering design work before the end of the decade would produce a fully costed conceptual design for a demonstrator facility, which a future panel can consider for construction.

 Wakefield concepts for a collider are in the early stages of development.
 A critical next step is the delivery of an end-to-end design concept, including cost scales, with self-consistent parameters throughout.
-This will provide an important yardstick against which to measure progress along this emerging technology path.
+This will provide an important yardstick against which to measure progress with this emerging technology path.

-In addition to developing the technologies and expertise to build future colliders, maintaining US expertise in their operation and optimization is crucial.
-Engagement with the LHC and its high-luminosity upgrade at the energy frontier, with SuperKEKB for flavor physics, and with the Relativistic Heavy Ion Collider (RHIC) and its successor, the Electron-Ion Collider (EIC), for nuclear physics can provide key pathways to maintaining a vibrant US accelerator and collider workforce.
+In addition to developing the technologies and expertise to build future colliders, it is crucial to maintain US expertise in their operation and optimization.
+Engagement with the LHC and its high-luminosity upgrade at the energy frontier, with SuperKEKB for flavor physics, and with the Relativistic Heavy Ion Collider (RHIC) along with its successor, the Electron-Ion Collider (EIC), for nuclear physics can provide key pathways to maintaining a vibrant US accelerator and collider workforce.

 The US accelerator program stewards not only accelerator technology but also the workforce that adapts that technology to particle physics science goals.
 The R&D efforts outlined in the following sections will inform our future decisions and should not be deferred.
 Acting now capitalizes on the current energy and enthusiasm of the community and maintains and motivates the necessary workforce.
-These are essential to effective US participation in a Higgs factory and they maximize the likelihood of realizing a 10 TeV pCM collider within a realistic timeframe.
+This is essential to effective US participation in a Higgs factory and maximizes the likelihood of realizing a 10 TeV pCM collider within a realistic timeframe.